 This is what I really ate.

 Haggis: You might have heard the ingredients and shuddered.
 Sheep’s heart, liver and lungs, minced with onion, oatmeal, suet, and spices.
 It’s traditionally encased in and boiled in a sheep’s stomach, but more likely today it’s in an artificial casing.
 Sounds offal, (sorry, I couldn’t help it), but it’s quite tasty.
 Just don’t think about it when you eat it.
+If you want a vegetarian haggis recipe, check out my cookbook, A Wee Scottish Cookbook.

 Cullen Skink: A fish soup so good you’ll want the recipe.
 One of the recipes I looked at added a bit of sherry.
 I had Cullen Skink our last night of the trip at the award winning Bridge Inn at Ratho.
 I still think about this soup and wish I had a bowl of it in front of me to tuck into.
 The ultimate comfort food.